UNICORE-EU/uftp-docs/source/admin-docs/uftpd/manual.rst

 - a server certificate for the UFTPD server is a **MUST** for production use in a multi-user environment (see the section on SSL below)

+- the data encryption feature requires the Python "Crypto" module, which can be installed via ``python3 -m pip install pycryptodome``

 .. attention::

  A functional UFTP installation requires also the :ref:`authserver`